ValueCSV/ValueCSV/README.md

 # ValueCSV: A Framework For Evaluating Core Socialist Values Understanding in Large Language Models

-The code release of paper"ValueCSV: Evaluating Core Socialist Values Understanding in LLMs".

 ## Overview

 To address the potential social risks and safety challenges associated with Large Language Models (LLMs), human values alignment has been proposed to guarantee LLMs' outputs align with human values